Skip to contents

 #>

-These lists must always contain at least 1 distance metric for each of the 5 recognized types of variables: continuous, discrete, ordinal, categorical, and mixed (any combination of the previous four).
+These lists must always contain at least 1 distance metric for each of the 5 recognized types of features: continuous, discrete, ordinal, categorical, and mixed (any combination of the previous four).

 By default, continuous, discrete, and ordinal data are converted to distance matrices using simple Euclidean distance.
 Categorical and mixed data are handled using Gower’s formula as implemented by the cluster package (see ?cluster::daisy).